pseudolanguagecompiler/pseudoC/README.md

 ## 🧑‍💻 Contributors

+We're actively looking for contributors to join our core development team to get this idea off the ground.

 - Core developer — *LydiaQ*
 - Proofs & semantics — *coming soon, done in jupyter notebook to start*
 - Design philosophy inspired by **Chomsky's Universal Grammar + Verified Compilation**